pmagtulis/foi-analysis/README.md

 # foi-analysis
 A data analysis of the FOI requests in the Philippines.

+# What is this?

+An analysis of FOI requests data scraped by [foi-ph-scraper](https://github.com/pmagtulis/foi-ph-scraper) from the [FOI website](https://foi.gov.ph) of the
+Philippines.

+# How it works

+CSVs in the **output** directory are automatically updated each Sunday when the autoscraper pushes newly scraped information from the website.
+Files are overwritten by new ones, but CSVs are generated with a unique file name each time the scraper runs to avoid losing older data.

+For instance, if the scraper runs on February 8, it will have that latest data plus other entries before that so long as it does not exceed **3,000 entries** as the scraper intends to do.
+The scraper is designed that way since one, older data from 2016 are already saved in a separate CSV.
+Two, this is to avoid scraping the entire site again which results in failure to scrape due to size.

+Hence every week, new CSVs are added to the directory.
+The Jupyter Notebook merges all those together with older data from 2016 for analysis.

 # Definition of terms

 The following information were scraped from the website: